walberbeltrame/cmapped/README.md

 # cmapped
-Flexible Learning Management System based on Conceptual Maps.
+The source for an application for creating flexible learning management system based on conceptual maps.